SEKOIA-IO/documentation/_shared_content/automate/library/riskiq.md

 ### Whois

-Get the current WHOIS for a domain
+Get the current WHOIS for a domain.

 #### Arguments